In praise of being late: The upside of spurning the clock

 But often, in other situations, there's room for give-and-take.
 Maybe your friends and family members need to chill and stop considering their perspective on punctuality to be clearly and in every way superior.

-"We've created this schema that somehow 'being on time' is evidence of how much you value something," says Irma McClaurin, an anthropologist and founder of the Black Feminist Archive at the University of Massachusetts Amherst.
-And that's a shortsighted view of history and a narrow view of world cultures, she and other scholars say.
+"We've created this schema that somehow 'being on time' is evidence of how much you value something," says Irma McClaurin, an anthropologist, independent scholar and founder of the Black Feminist Archive, which is based at the University of Massachusetts Amherst.
+Equating punctuality with high value is a shortsighted view of history and a narrow view of world cultures, she and other scholars say.

 "Clock time" versus "event time" — how did we get here?